sarajahedazad/Newton-Solver/README.md

 $x_{k+1} = x_k - J(x_k)^{-1} F(x_k)$

-By iterating this process, we often converge quickly (quadratically, near the root) to a solution, given a good initial guess and certain regularity conditions on $ F $.
+By iterating this process, we often converge quickly (quadratically, near the root) to a solution, given a good initial guess and certain regularity conditions on $F$.

+Stopping criteria: Maximum number of iterations is reached, or the found solution is smaller than a predefined absolute tolerance, or the absolute differnece between $x_{k+1}$ and $x_{k}$ is smaller than a predefined relative tolerance.

 ---
 ### Requirements